 Check out the shelves of any health food store or browse clean eating Instagram accounts and you’re sure to encounter collagen peptide supplements.
 Touted as the “next big thing” in anti-aging, joint health and even gut health, collagen supplements seem like they could be part of the answer to many of our health and nutrition woes.

-But what’s in them, exactly?
-“Collagen is the main structural protein in the body,” explains Amanda Barnes, a registered dietitian.
+“Collagen is the main structural protein in the body,” explains Amanda Barnes, RD.
 “It forms connective tissues, skin, hair, cartilage and is used to build muscle.”
 The most common form of collagen supplement is collagen peptides, also known as hydrolyzed collagen, which means it contains protein fragments that are easier to digest than full collagen molecules.
 These supplements are usually made either from fish parts (marine collagen) or cow parts (beef/bovine collagen).
 While what they’re made from might seem a little unsavory, collagen peptides are usually administered in the form of a tasteless, easily dissolvable powder, making them simple to untraceably consume in hot beverages, soups, smoothies and more.

 Essentially, collagen is one of the building blocks of the body, but as we age, the amount we have decreases.
 That’s part of why our skin gets wrinkly and our bone and joint health isn’t quite what it used to be.
 Because of this, it makes sense people would want to supplement with it, especially since collagen production begins to decline as early as age 20.

 Luckily, there are lifestyle choices that can help preserve your existing collagen.
-“A healthy diet with adequate protein and hydration and avoiding smoke and sun damage can decrease the amount of collagen lost over time,” Barnes says.
+“A healthy diet with adequate protein, proper hydration, and avoiding smoke and sun damage can decrease the amount of collagen lost over time,” Barnes says.
 Collagen supplementation advocates would argue that adding collagen to your daily nutritional intake can help, too.

 HOW DID COLLAGEN SUPPLEMENTS GET SO POPULAR?